Age needs one voice. Now it has:

 Shockingly, half of all older people consider the television their main form of company.

-Joy, 88, from Stockport had a similar experience: ‘My husband died and left me on my own.
+Joy, 88, from Stockport, found herself on her own after her husband passed away: ‘My husband died and left me on my own.
 I managed to cope with things and get by at first.
 But in the last two years it got very lonely and miserable.
 I saw my daughter once a week, but the rest of the time I was on my own with nobody to talk to.
 I thought, “This can’t go on with me by myself”.’

 Call in Time – read Barbara’s story